All Commissions

 IOU

-Western and central North Carolina, including Charlotte metro, Piedmont, and Mountain regions
+Western and central North Carolina, including Charlotte metro and Piedmont region

 Duke Energy Progress